EFG 360

 Outcome

 EFG 360 shipped across EFG Hermes’ private banking and institutional desks.
-Relationship managers cut prep time before client meetings significantly, and the platform became the default surface for quarterly reviews.
+Relationship managers cut prep time before client meetings significantly, and the platform became the default surface for quarterly client reviews.

 Reflection

-Financial enterprise software is often blamed on users — “the data is complicated, analysts should learn the tool.”
+Financial enterprise software is often blamed on its users — “the data is complicated, analysts should learn the tool.”
 The Evra lesson applied here too: if your users open Excel to answer a question your product should already have answered, the product isn’t done.

 SafeInHome →